AleksandarMitrevski/backend-perf-comp/README.md

 3. String sorting: quicksort, source: [GeeksforGeeks](https://www.geeksforgeeks.org/quick-sort/).

-For each algorithm a referential implementation in C is provided in the 'Other/Algorithms' directory; note: the C implementation of Quicksort compares integers and in that form it is more suitable as referential.
+For each algorithm a referential implementation in C is provided in the 'Other/Algorithms' directory.
+Note: the C implementation of Quicksort compares integers and in that form it is more suitable for reference.

-An argument could be made that since the selected problem areas originate from CPU benchmarking they might not be as approriate for evaluating performance of web server technologies.
-The main assumption which gives the project solid foundations, that performance on the selected algorithms sufficiently correlates to that on the typical web server work situations, is considered reasonable by the author.
-Consequent to the algorithm selection is that the results foremost demonstrate the high-performance potential of the frameworks and technologies, subsequently being an account of real-world framework performance to the extent of the implication, this extent being deemed sufficient.
+The underlying assumption is that the performance on these algorithms corresponds sufficiently to performance on the typical web application usages.

 ## Execution

 ### Procedure

-For each framework the algorithms are implemented adhering to its established development conventions to the largest possible extent with no violations to the original structure.
-The input of each algorithm is generated upfront, in a script or method called 'init', and is stored in [memcached](https://memcached.org/); an external cache store had to be utilized as not all technologies preserve data between requests in memory, consequently cache reads are included in the measurement results.
+For each framework the algorithms are adapted adhering to the established development conventions as much as possible without violating their original form.
+The input of each algorithm is generated upfront, in a script or method called 'init', and is stored in [memcached](https://memcached.org/).
+An external cache store had to be utilized as not all technologies preserve data between requests in memory.
+As a consequence, cache reads are included in the measurement results.
 Algorithm output is discarded.
-All default framework middleware which is redundant in context has been removed.
-While in general best efforts have been made for each framework to run optimally in a production-like server environment, optimizations requiring extensive familiarity with the respected framework and / or server were not attempted.
+All the default framework middleware that is redundant to the task has been removed.
+While in general best efforts have been made for each framework to run optimally in a production-like server environment, optimizations requiring extensive familiarity with the specific frameworks and / or underlying server software were not made.
 Details of the execution evironments are listed in the section [Development and server setup](#development-and-server-setup).
-After the server has been set up, HTTP requests were being repeatedly sent to the each endpoint which executes its corresponding algorithm.
+After the server has been set up, HTTP requests were being repeatedly sent to each endpoint which executes an algorithm.

 ### Measurement